White City Stadium

-White City Stadium in London, England, was built for the 1908 Summer Olympics.
-It hosted the finish of the first modern marathon and swimming, speedway, boxing, show jumping, athletics, stock car racing, concerts and a match at the 1966 World Cup.
+White City Stadium in London, England, was built for the 1908 Summer Olympics and demolished in 1985.
+It hosted the finish of the first modern marathon and swimming, speedway, boxing, show jumping, athletics, stock car racing, concerts and a match at the 1966 FIFA World Cup.

 From 1927, it was a venue for greyhound racing, hosting the English Greyhound Derby until its closure in 1984.
-The stadium was demolished in 1985 and the site is now occupied by White City Place.
+The site is now occupied by White City Place.